secretstartups/handbook/content/handbook/solutions-architects/processes/account-planning.md

 ## Account Planning in Gainsight Overview

-[Account planning](/handbook/sales/account-planning/) helps the SAE and the SA develop a plan to elevate opportunity-driven conversations into value-based conversations that focus on the customer's value drivers.
+[Account planning](/handbook/sales/account-planning/) helps the Strategic Account Leaders (SAE) and the Solutions Architects (SA) develop a plan to elevate opportunity-driven conversations into value-based conversations that focus on the customer's value drivers.
 This is is a critical step is helping the team evaluate the customer's organization and work more strategically across the territory.
-Gainsight is a the tool for Strategic Account Leaders (SAEs), Solutions Architects (SAs), and Customer Success Managers (CSMs) to manage the account planning process.
+Gainsight is a the tool for SAEs, SAs, and Customer Success Managers (CSMs) to manage the account planning process.
 Since it sits within SalesForce, it provides a comprehensive view of your customers, allows you to understand trends and risks, and empowers you to execute a strategy to help you win deals.

 ## Accessing Gainsight